hoangvu1203/technical_test/programming_exercise_2/README.md

 ## 2. How I Solved It
 The solution 1 is the best solution, the other 2 solution is just a test I try to figure out different ways to solve problem, and have a overview to compare.

+### I follow this structure
+1. Import libraries and create custom function if needed
+2. Initialize variables to store data
+3. Preprocesing the data (flatten)
+4. Calculate the results
+5. Formatting the results for better display
+6. Display the results

 ### Solution 1: Using Pandas & NumPy (`using_numpy_pandas.py`)

 **Why I chose DataFrame transformation:**